-You're invited to join more than 25 renowned speakers and 200 colleagues at HemOnc Today Melanoma and Cutaneous Malignancies.
+You're invited to join more than 250 colleagues and renowned speakers at HemOnc Today Melanoma and Cutaneous Malignancies.
 Held during a weekend in New York City, this meeting is easily accessible from any state and time away from work will be spent efficiently.

 Our program is designed for hematologists/oncologists, dermatologists, researchers, physician assistants, nurses and students.
 This is a dynamic meeting that encourages audience participation, so that we may all benefit from each others' experiences and challenges.
 This intimate and interactive approach is our niche — time and space constraints at larger meetings won't allow for such open communication between faculty and attendees about this specialized topic.

 Join us to discover why your colleagues attend annually:

 - Comprehensive education from the biology of the disease to the management of patients, including disease prevention, current and emerging diagnostic technologies, genetic testing, adjuvant therapy, emerging therapies for regional disease and systemic therapies.

 - Expert perspective from renowned specialists who have advanced expertise in oncology, dermatology and cutaneous malignancies and will explain how you can apply the new research and advances presented to your own patients and practice.

 - Interactive format offering the opportunity to exchange experiences, ideas and research with faculty and colleagues.

-- Valuable CME to keep your practice current as you earn valuable AMA PRA Category 1 Credit(s)™.
+- Valuable CME to keep your practice current as you earn 12.75 AMA PRA Category 1 Credit(s)™.